 When your Jeep check engine light comes on, the onboard diagnostic system has detected a problem with the engine, emission system, and in some cases, even the transmission.
 The most common problems that trigger Jeep check engine lights to come on are worn spark plugs, bad oxygen sensors, or loose gas caps.

 The first step in the troubleshooting process is to read the fault codes from the Engine Control Unit.
 This is a simple procedure you can perform yourself with an OBD-II scanner.

 - Locate the OBD-II port under the dashboard and plug in your scanner.

 - Turn on the ignition but do not start the vehicle.

-- Turn on the scanner and allow it to communicate with the vehicle.
+- Please turn on the scanner and allow it to communicate with the vehicle.

-- Fix the problems that came up when you read the codes.
+Fix the problems that came up when you read the codes.
 Go back to the main menu and select Clear Fault Codes.
-If problems were not addressed, the check engine light will come back on.
+If problems were not addressed, the check engine light would return.